JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ### Annotator types

 Every annotator has a type.
-Those annotators that share a type, can be used interchangeably, meaning you could you use any of them when needed.
+Those annotators that share a type, can be used interchangeably, meaning you could use any of them when needed.

 For example, when a token type annotator is required by another annotator, such as a sentiment analysis annotator, you can either provide a normalized token or a lemma, as both are of type token.

 </div><div class="h3-box" markdown="1">

 ### Necessary imports

 Since version 1.5.0 we are making necessary imports easy to reach, **base.\_** will include general Spark NLP transformers and concepts, while **annotator.\_** will include all annotators that we currently provide.
 We also need Spark ML pipelines.

 <div class="tabs-box" markdown="1">